jrmerwin/Skymind-Android-Documentation/DL4JImageRecognitionDemo.md

             super.onProgressUpdate(values);
         }
 ```
-The onPostExecute method will recieve an INDArray which contains the nerual network results as a 1x10 array of probability values that the input drawing is each possible digit (0..9).
+The onPostExecute method will receive an INDArray which contains the neural network results as a 1x10 array of probability values that the input drawing is each possible digit (0..9).
 From this we need to determine which row of the array contains the largest value and what the size of that value is.
 These two values will determine which number the neural network has classified the drawing as and how confident the network score is.
-These values will be refered to in the UI as *Prediction* and the *Confidence*, respectively.
+These values will be referred to in the UI as *Prediction* and the *Confidence*, respectively.
 In the code below, the individual values for each position of the INDArray are passed to an array of type double using the getDouble() method on the result INDArray.
-We then get references to the TextViews which will be updated in the UI and call our helper methods on the array to return the array maximum (confidence) and index of the largest value (predicition).
+We then get references to the TextViews which will be updated in the UI and call our helper methods on the array to return the array maximum (confidence) and index of the largest value (prediction).
 Note we also need to limit the number of decimal places reported on the probabilities by setting a DecimalFormat pattern.
 ```java

         @Override